Seth Kubersky, author of The Unofficial Guide to Universal Orlando, shares with us his review of Hagrid’s Magical Creatures Motorbike Adventure.

 Hagrid’s Magical Creatures Motorbike Adventure Touring Tips

-Ride as early as possible or shortly before park closing.
 The sidecar sits lower but closer to the effects, so every rider gets a good view.
-A Virtual Line is offered when the queue grows long; use Universal’s smartphone app to secure a return time upon entering the park.
+A Virtual Line was supposed to be offered when the queue grows long, but has not been implemented; check Universal’s smartphone app for details.

 Hagrid’s ride does not currently offer Universal Express access, but it may in the future.
 A single rider queue is available, but it skips the preshow (which features Musion holograms of Hagrid and Arthur Weasley) and doesn’t save much time.